 PE nights and Demonstration nights are very similar.
 The goal is to get parents into the gymnasium to showcase what is happening in physical education.
 For PE night, parents and students participate in a physical education “lesson” together.
 For a demonstration night, parents observe and often participate in a fun culminating game or activity.
 Again, this is a time to showcase the fun activities students engage in during physical education and to educate parents about your physical education program.
 Common feedback from parents goes something like this, “PE wasn’t like this when I was a kid.”

-Most schools have an Open House at the beginning of the year.
+Most schools have an Open House at the beginning of the year, how about host a family fitness open house?
 What better way to promote PE?
 One strategy is to loan pedometers to parents to wear while at the Open House.
 When parents return the pedometers, provide them with an informational flier explaining the importance of physical activity and physical education.
 We used to include dinner table questions for families to discuss.
-Also during Open House, steering parents to the gymnasium to engage in activity stations works well.
+Also during the Open House, steering parents to the gymnasium to engage in activity stations works well.
 Stations tend to work better than a game.
 Getting into a game midstream can be uncomfortable for some parents.
 Stations allow them to work in.
 Also, stations allow the PE teacher to circulate and meet parents.

 I promote the use of Fitness Self-Testing for a variety of reasons.
 It allows teachers to communicate with parents, explain the terms “physical activity” and “physical fitness,” and assess relevant PE content knowledge.
 Morgan and Morgan (2005) provide an in-depth discussion of how to implement fitness self-testing.
 Once complete, teachers can send home information about the importance of regular physical activity, the role of physical fitness in youth and explain the role of fitness in physical education.
 This holds true for other assessments as well.
 I think any time we can reach out to parents with thoughtful fliers, newsletters, and feedback to promote our programs we should do it.